ellipsis-drive/python-package/docs/util/index.md

 - removeIslands (boolean), whether to remove polygons within multipolygons that are smaller than the tolerance.
 - cores (int), number of processes to commit.

-## mergeGeometriesByColumn

-    ellipsis.util.mergeGeometriesByColumn()

-Merges geometries in a geopandas dataframe that have the same value within a certain column.
-Can be used in vector tile creation.

-**Mandatory arguments**

-- features (geopandas dataframe) a geopandas dataframe with geometries to merge.
-- columnName (string) the column name to match on

-**Optional arguments**

-- cores (int), number of processes to commit.

 ## cover